honeycombio/beeline-nodejs/docs/API.md

 #### withSpan()

 If you're doing something synchronously (looping, for instance, or using a synchronous node api) you can use `withSpan` to wrap this operation.
-It safely wraps the invocation of `fn` with `startSpan()` and `finishSpan()` calls.
+It safely wraps the invocation of `fn` with `startSpan()` and `finishSpan()` calls, while providing `span` to the body of `fn` for adding further context.
 It returns the return value of fn, so can be used in a expression context.

 As with `startSpan()`, `metadataContext` is the map of initial properties for the span.
 The span created by `withSpan` is added as a child of the current span, and the child installed as current span for the execution of `fn`.